 This press release contains forward-looking statements within the meaning of The Private Securities Litigation Reform Act of 1995.
-Such forwardlooking statements include those regarding the potential benefits of ivosidenib; Agios's plans for future development of ivosidenib; and the potential benefit of Agios's strategic plans and focus.
-The words "could," "expect," "intend," "may," "path," "plan," "potential," "strategy," "will," and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
+Such forwardlooking statements include those regarding: the potential benefits of TIBSOVO® (ivosidenib); Agios' plans for the further clinical development of TIBSOVO® (ivosidenib); and Agios' strategic plans and prospects.
+The words "anticipate," "believe," "estimate," "expect," "intend," "may," "plan," "predict," "project," "would," "could," "potential," "possible," "hope" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
 Such statements are subject to numerous important factors, risks and uncertainties that may cause actual events or results to differ materially from Agios' current expectations and beliefs.
-For example, there can be no guarantee that any product candidate Agios or its collaborators is developing will successfully commence or complete necessary preclinical and clinical development phases, or that development of any of Agios' product candidates will successfully continue.
+For example, there can be no guarantee that any product candidate Agios is developing will successfully commence or complete necessary preclinical and clinical development phases; that positive safety and efficacy findings observed in early stage clinical trials will be replicated in later stage trials; or that development of any of Agios' product candidates will successfully continue.
 There can be no guarantee that any positive developments in Agios' business will result in stock price appreciation.
 Management's expectations and, therefore, any forward-looking statements in this press release could also be affected by risks and uncertainties relating to a number of other important factors, including: Agios' results of clinical trials and preclinical studies, including subsequent analysis of existing data and new data received from ongoing and future studies; the content and timing of decisions made by the U.S. FDA and other regulatory authorities, investigational review boards at clinical trial sites and publication review bodies; Agios' ability to obtain and maintain requisite regulatory approvals and to enroll patients in its planned clinical trials; unplanned cash requirements and expenditures; competitive factors; Agios' ability to obtain, maintain and enforce patent and other intellectual property protection for any product candidates it is developing; Agios' ability to maintain key collaborations; and general economic and market conditions.
 These and other risks are described in greater detail under the caption "Risk Factors" included in Agios' public filings with the Securities and Exchange Commission.
-Any forward-looking statements contained in this press release speak only as of the date hereof, and Agios expressly disclaims any obligation to update any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.
+Any forward-looking statements contained in this press release speak only as of the date hereof, and Agios expressly disclaims any obligation to update any forward-looking statements, whether as a result of new information, future events or otherwise.

-Investor & Media Contact: Holly Manning, 617-844-6630 Associate Director, Investor Relations Holly.Manning@agios.com
+Investor & Media Contact:

+Holly Manning, 617-844-6630 Associate Director, Investor Relations Holly.Manning@agios.com